Select Page

 Rules sessions are sometimes held at the Club if you’d like to learn more, so keep an eye on our events page.

-The current Racing Rules of Sailing (Blue Book) including the Australian Sailing Prescriptions are available to download here.
+Book) including the Australian Sailing Prescriptions are available to download here.
 The office does not have hard copies.

 PERFORMANCE HANDICAP EXPLAINED